GoogleCloudPlatform/mqtt-cloud-pubsub-connector/README.md

     scripts/build.sh --fix-linting-errors
     ```

-### Details about the command line build process
+### Details about the command-line build process

-To build this project from the command line, we use the same dev container that
+To build this project from the command-line, we use the same dev container that
 we designed to build the project from inside VS Code.
 The build process does the
 following:

 1. Run a dev container instance to build the process.
-1. Run the project build process inside the dev container.
+2. Run the project build process inside the dev container.
-1. The project build process:
+3. The project build process:
     1. Builds all the project assets.
-    1. Runs the unit tests suite.
+    2. Runs the unit tests suite.
-    1. Runs the containers that the integration tests suite needs.
+    3. Runs the containers that the integration tests suite needs.
-    1. Runs the integration tests suite.
+    4. Runs the integration tests suite.
-    1. Finalizes the project build by packaging project assets.
+    5. Finalizes the project build by packaging project assets.

 All these container management tools share the same container runtime environment.